What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 The personal characteristics of those particularly liable to use drugs have been obtained by comparing using with nonusing adolescents in the same schools.
 What is the one of the characteristics looked at from time to time?

-What are the two consequences of an adult who abuses substances and lives alone or with a partner?
+What are the consequences of an adult who abuses substances and lives alone or with a partner?

 What is used in determining if an employee may be under the influence of drugs and/or alcohol that would warrant the employee to be tested?